 Information for Activity Promoters

-Further information for activity promoters is provided below.
+Further information for activity promoters is available to download on this page.

 ■ A list of standard conditions which apply to immediate activities before a permit is granted (see document YPAN004 – Permit Conditions).